Alquerque (ancient checkers)

 Goal

-When a player has no more pieces left or cannot make any move
+The game ends when a player has no pieces left or cannot make any moves.

 Game play